Updated July 8, 2021

 As a result of COVID-19, the Ontario government has extended the amount of time that an employee can be laid off, without it amounting to a constructive dismissal under the Employment Standards Act.
-As opposed to the usual 13 weeks, an employee laid off after March 1, 2020 will have to be called back to work by January 2, 2021.
+As opposed to the usual 13 weeks, an employee laid off after March 1, 2020 will have to be called back to work by September 25, 2021.
 However, employees may still have access to judge-made common law remedies.
-If an employee is not returned to their position under the same conditions and at the same rate of pay, the employee will have a claim for constructive dismissal.
+If an employee is not returned to their position under the same conditions and at the same rate of pay, the employee could have a claim for constructive dismissal.

 What does it mean to be terminated?

 Unlike a temporary layoff, if an employee is terminated without cause, they are entitled to advanced notice of the end of their employment.
 An employee is entitled to the minimum amount of notice stipulated in the Employment Standards Act, the notice outlined in their employment contract, or reasonable notice at common law.
 This notice can be “working notice” or paid as a lump sum as payment in lieu of notice.

 If an employer fails to provide the amount of notice to an employee that is legally required, this is a “wrongful dismissal”.

 Conversely, if an employee is terminated with cause, meaning they have committed some sort of wilful misconduct, they are not entitled to any notice of termination or payment in lieu thereof when they are terminated.